evern/FourSPM_Web/fourspm_web/docs/collection-view-doctrine.md

     userToken: user?.token
   });

-  // Combine grid handler with editor context functionality const combinedInitNewRow = useCallback((e: any) => {
+  // Combine grid handler with shared editor functionality (optional pattern)
+  // Only needed when using shared editors like useDeliverableGridEditor const combinedInitNewRow = useCallback((e: any) => {
     baseHandleInitNewRow(e);
     // Add entity-specific functionality